epicagency/snitchy/README.md

 ### Component

-Pushing data from components are organised by `slug` and `description`.
+Pushing data from components are organised by `slug` and `description`.<br>
-By default, all the descriptions are pushed.
+By default, all the descriptions are pushed.<br>
-You can use a special 'trigger' property (with `kapla-snitchy`) to push automatically "onTriggerValue".
+You can use a special 'trigger' property (with `kapla-snitchy`) to push automatically "onTriggerValue".<br>
 In this case only this content will be pushed (trigger property will be removed before).

 > Data pushed are contents of `slug/description(s)`.

+---

 #### `snitchy.component([slug, values, scope, trigger])`